1960 MiG 17PF Lim 5P

 Complete Logs Since New

-Same owner for the last 23 years!
+One of the absolute best MiG-17's in existence.
 This aircraft is seen regularly on the air show circuit.
 The new owner could continue with that program if they desired.

 62 SMOH in 02/92